-The results of the vertical-step knickpoint detection can change with the size of moving window that detects sudden changes in z{seg} compared to neighbouring nodes (Section 2).
-We tested the following combination of parameters for vertical-step knickpoint detection: r_W from 10 to 200 nodes, over intervals of 10 nodes; and T_σ from 5 to 10 over intervals of 0.5.
-Our results show that the extraction is insensitive to r_W above a threshold minimum value, around 80 in our case.
+The results of the vertical-step knickpoint detection can change with the size of the moving window that detects sudden changes in $z{\rm seg}$ compared to neighbouring nodes (Sect.
+2).
+We tested the following combination of parameters for vertical-step knickpoint detection: $r{\rm W}$ from 10 to 200 nodes over intervals of 10 nodes and T{σ} from 5 to 10 over intervals of 0.5.
+Our results show that the extraction is insensitive to $r{\rm W}$ above a threshold minimum value of around 80 in our case.
 Below this value, the algorithm begins to identify steep channels as a succession of steps and will detect each node in the steep section as a knickpoint.
-We find that the number of extracted knickpoints becomes much higher if $T\sigma < 6$, whereas $T\sigma > 8$ results in very few knickpoints being detected.
-We therefore suggest selecting a value of $6 \le T\sigma \le 8$.
+We find that the number of extracted knickpoints becomes much higher if $T{\sigma} < 6$, whereas $T{\sigma} > 8$ results in very few knickpoints being detected.
+We therefore suggest selecting a value of $6 \le T{\sigma} \le 8$.

 The resolution of the DEM may also affect the location of extracted knickpoints and knickzones.
-We conducted a sensitivity analysis on raster resolution by resampling the original 1 m lidar-derived DEM into coarser grids to represent common available resolutions of 5 m (e.g., NED or NetMap), 10 m (e.g., NED or TanDEMX) and 30 m (ASTER or SRTM).
-Our results (see Supplementary Materials 4.7) show a decreasing number of detected knickpoints at coarser grid resolutions.
-This is directly linked to the amount of nodes in each river profile: as the resolution decreases, the number of nodes per river also decreases, meaning that less segments are used to extract k{sn} .
-Therefore, less knickpoints are detected as knickpoints tend to be located near the segment boundaries.
-Furthermore, with lower resolution grids the knickpoints that are detected tend to represent larger-scale variations in the channel profile.
-Vertical-step knickpoints also tend to be identified as steepened reaches rather than purely vertical regions of the channel profile, as the grid resolution prohibits identification of small waterfalls.
-In order to show an overview of the algorithm performance in different field sites and DEM datasets, we extracted knickpoints from an additional test site using a 30 m DEM derived from SRTM (Supplementary Materials, Figure S21).
+We conducted a sensitivity analysis on raster resolution by resampling the original 1 m lidar-derived DEM into coarser grids to represent commonly available resolutions of 5 m (e.g. NED or NetMap), 10 m (e.g. NED or TanDEMX) and 30 m (ASTER or SRTM).
+Our results (see Supplement Sect.
+S4.7) show a decreasing number of detected knickpoints at coarser grid resolutions.
+This is directly linked to the amount of nodes in each river profile: as the resolution decreases, the number of nodes per river also decreases, meaning that fewer segments are used to extract $k{\rm sn}$.
+Therefore, fewer knickpoints are detected as knickpoints tend to be located near the segment boundaries.
+Furthermore, with lower-resolution grids the knickpoints that are detected tend to represent largerscale variations in the channel profile.
+Vertical-step knickpoints also tend to be identified as steepened reaches rather than purely vertical regions of the channel profile, as the grid resolution prohibits the identification of small waterfalls.
+In order to show an overview of the algorithm performance in different field sites and DEM datasets, we extracted knickpoints from an additional test site using a 30 m DEM derived from SRTM (Supplement, Fig. S21).